 Best Free Wedding Seating Chart Tools in 2026

-Quick Answer: The best free wedding seating chart tools in 2026 are Seatbee (AI-powered drag-and-drop, free up to 100 guests), Canva (beautiful templates but manual layout only), AllSeated (professional-grade but complex), and WeddingWire's basic seating tool.
-Seatbee is the only free tool with AI guest placement suggestions and an interactive floor plan.
+Quick Answer: The best free wedding seating chart tools in 2026 are Seatbee (AI-powered drag-and-drop, free up to 50 guests), Canva (beautiful templates but manual layout only), Prismm (professional-grade but enterprise-priced), Seatplan.io (clean tiered pricing but no AI), and WeddingWire's basic seating tool.
+Seatbee is the only free tool with AI guest placement suggestions, venue-accurate dimensions, and an interactive floor plan.

 Wedding seating charts are one of those tasks that sounds simple until you are actually doing it.
 Suddenly you are juggling 120 names, family politics, dietary needs, and a floor plan that does not quite match the venue photos you were sent.
 The right tool makes this manageable.
 The wrong one makes you feel like you are fighting it the whole way.